 Goodwill represents the excess of the purchase consideration over the fair value of the identifiable net assets of a controlled entity at the date of gaining control.
 Goodwill is recognised as an asset and not amortised, but is assessed for impairment at least annually or more frequently if there is an indication that the goodwill may be impaired.
+This involves using the discounted cash flows methodology to determine the expected future benefits of the cash-generating units to which the goodwill relates.
 Where the assessment results in the goodwill balance exceeding the value of expected future benefits, the difference is charged to the income statement.
 Any impairment of goodwill is not subsequently reversed.